 Each year in September, ICN organises an integration weekend for international students.
 This 2-day event is optional and consists in visiting the city and the surrounding region as well as doing social activities.
 Everything is available in English.
 A detailed programme will be sent to every incoming student by email during the summer.
-This event gives you the opportunity to meet other international students, the ICN staff and students from the BDI-ESN Globe and Co association!
+This event gives you the opportunity to meet other international students and the ICN staff.
 Since its creation, the ICN integration days have always been truly appreciated by students.
 We highly recommend you participate in these integration days in order to discover your new host city and the areas, and share an unforgettable experience with your future classmates.